Guide to Robotripping: What is It?

 Robotripping Symptoms

-The physical effects induced by DXM vary according to the individual and the dose, as well as the type of DXM – some DXM products contain a variety of active ingredients, all producing their own effects.
+The physical effects induced by DXM abuse vary according to the individual and the dose, as well as the type of DXM – some DXM products contain various active ingredients, all producing their own effects.

 Potential side effects of robotripping include: